SciML/Catalyst.jl/docs/src/catalyst_functionality/dsl_description.md

 ```

 ### [Reactions with non-unitary stoichiometries](@id dsl_description_reactions_stoichiometries)
 Reactions may include multiple copies of the same reactant (i.e. a substrate or a product).
-To specify this, the reactant is preceded by a number indicating the number of copies (also called the reactant's *stoichiometry*).
+To specify this, the reactant is preceded by a number indicating its number of copies (also called the reactant's *stoichiometry*).
 E.g. to create a model where two copies of `X` dimerise to form `X2` (which then dissociate back to two `X` copies) we use:
 ```@example dsl_1
 rn5 = @reaction_network begin
   kB, 2X --> X2